With-Profits FAQs February 2021

 which helps to spread investment risk.
 This means that with-profits can offer a balanced investment opportunity.

 In addition, the profits from the fund are "smoothed" over time.
 This simply means that we hold back some of the investment returns in good years with the aim of using this to support bonus rates in the years where the investment returns are lower.
-It offers some protection from the extremes of market volitility, but it will stop the value of your policy reducing if investment returns have been low.
+It offers some protection from the extremes of market volitility, but it will not stop the value of your policy reducing if investment returns have been low.

 What is smoothing?